Ankle Fracture Settlement Amounts

 I think I have a good handle on the settlement value of ankle fracture cases.
 My law firm has handled many foot and ankle injury cases over the years.
 My first foot and ankle case was 17 years ago when I sued the New England Patriots and their team doctors that ultimately settled.
 I probably met with a half dozen of the best foot and ankle surgeons in the country in connection with that case.

 Since then, Miller & Zois has handled scores of foot and ankle injury cases and procured millions of dollars for our clients in these cases.
-My last ankle injury verdict was in Prince George’s County was the 6th biggest verdict that year, according to Washingtonian Magazine.
+My last ankle injury verdict in Prince George’s County was the 6th biggest verdict that year, according to Washingtonian Magazine.
 (Here is a video providing the story of that case.)

 I’m not trying to brag.
 My point is we know the science of these cases.
 We know how to maximize the settlement and trial value of these claims.